Ruckz279/MobileComputingProject/README.md

-4)Building (List of all libraries used)
+4)    Building (List of all libraries used)

 •	Recycler View to list the food items
 •	Retrofit library for the API interaction
 •       Shared Preferences to save data locally

-5)Set up Instructions
+5)    Set up Instructions
   checkout or download from github

-6)Users Manual
+6)    Users Manual
  - Check out this video for the application in operation

-7)Contact us:
+7)    Contact us:
 Pull request are welcome .
 Please email at ruckiya.sinorina@gmail.com